jordanmpalmer/Ramshorn5e/9. Misc/PHB/Ch. 9 - Combat.md

 ## Damage and Healing

 Injury and the risk of death are constant companions of those who explore fantasy gaming worlds.
-The thrust of a sword, a well-placed arrow, or a blast of flame from a [[fireball]] spell all have the potential to damage, or even kill, the hardiest of creatures.
+The thrust of a sword, a well-placed arrow, or a blast of flame from a [[Fireball]] spell all have the potential to damage, or even kill, the hardiest of creatures.

 ### Hit Points